alyssavanerelli/C4L_phylogenomics/README.md

 ## Visualizing Output
 - busco_phylogenomics will produce many output files
 - In the `.iqtree` file, we will have the logs and an unrooted maximum likelihood tree
-- The preferred method to view these trees is either to save the `SUPERMATRIX.aln.treefile` file (this file is a representation of the phylogeny in Newick format) and either open it in the software [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) or using the online tree viewer [iTOL](https://itol.embl.de/upload.cgi) (you can either upload the file or just copy and paste it into the tree text box)
+- The preferred method to view this tree is to save the `SUPERMATRIX.aln.treefile` file (this file is a representation of the phylogeny in Newick format) and open it in the software [FigTree](http://tree.bio.ed.ac.uk/software/figtree/)
+- In FigTree, you will click on the `Ephydra gracilis` branch and reroot with this lineage